ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 ## Invoke the function

-The deployed AWS Lambda function can be tested by invoking it directly using the CLI.
+You can invoke the deployed AWS Lambda function based on the function trigger.

 ## Learn more